ProfRandom/WCB-Canon/Extant_Files/Orbits 2 - Climate and Time.md

 $$
 \dfrac{2e}{\pi}
 $$
-To get the actual correction in diurns, it is multiplied by the full length of the chronum ($C$) in the main equation.
+To get the actual correction in diurns, it is multiplied by the full length of the chronum ($χ$) in the main equation.

 ### Step 3 — Seasonal Adjustment
 True anomaly of each season midpoint is tied to the obliquity azimuth $\phi$: